GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

   {% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/qeNJwYAVxysRV0okWmf4.png", alt="Largest Contentful Paint element", width="800", height="505" %}
 </figure>

-If this element is an image, this information is a useful hint you may want to optimize the loading of this image.
+If this element is an image, this information is a useful hint that you may want to optimize the loading of this image.
 Lighthouse includes a number of image optimization audits for helping you understand if your images could be better compressed, resized or delivered in a more optimal modern image format.